Many families are not familiar with making cemetery arrangements. Here are some of the most common questions and answers to better inform you.

 Are your Counsellors commissioned?

-Our sales counsellors are not commissioned; they are here to assist you and will not pressure you into buying anything you do not wish to purchase.
+Our Counsellors are not commissioned; they are here to assist you and will not pressure you into buying anything you do not wish to purchase.

 Do we have to use a vault?